nkss-dev/atlas/courses/CSPC22.md

    - DMA with controller (8237)
    - 8254 Programmable interval Timer (8253/8254)
    - Interfacing to A/D and D/A converters
-   - Stepper motor interfacing.
+   - Stepper motor interfacing

 # Reference Books

-1. Liu and Gibson, Microcomputer Systems: 8086/8088 family: Architecture, Programming and Design, PHI.
+- Liu and Gibson, Microcomputer Systems: 8086/8088 family: Architecture, Programming and Design, PHI
-2. D.V.
-Hall, Microprocessors and Interfacing, TMH.
+- D.V.
+Hall, Microprocessors and Interfacing, TMH
-3. A. K. Ray & K.M.
-Bhurchandi, Advanced Microprocessors and Peripherals: Architecture, Programming and interfacing, TMH.
+- A. K. Ray & K.M.
+Bhurchandi, Advanced Microprocessors and Peripherals: Architecture, Programming and interfacing, TMH
-4. Bray, the Intel Microprocessor 8086/8088-Pentium: Architecture, Programming and interfacing, PHI
+- Bray, the Intel Microprocessor 8086/8088-Pentium: Architecture, Programming and interfacing, PHI
-5. James L. Antonakos, The Intel Microprocessor family H/W and S/W Principles and Applications, Cengage Learning
+- James L. Antonakos, The Intel Microprocessor family H/W and S/W Principles and Applications, Cengage Learning

-# Course Outcomes
+# Outcomes

 - Develop an understanding of basic concepts of microprocessors.
 - Understand the instruction set of 8086.